French EdTech Startups That Are Helping Students, But Not Only

 The graph below shows the worldwide expenditure in billion USD predicted for these advanced technologies for the period of 2018 2025.

-What is the market share of the various education subsectors?
+What is the market share of the various education subsectors in France?

 The French educational system is composed of multiple stages.
 First students start with primary education that is followed by secondary education, equivalent to k12, and finally comes the higher education.
 The landscape of higher education in France includes many universities that are listed among the best universities in the world as well as an active and large trainings sector.